frap129/trls/README.md

-# arch-ostree
+# trls
+> short for "trellis"

-A (WIP) tool for building modular, layered archlinux OCI containers and deploying them to OSTree tree.
+A (WIP) tool for building modular, layered archlinux OCI containers and deploying via bootc.

 This is currently experimental software, no setup guide is available at this time.